Lawes & McGuigan pull out of England training camp

 After their tournament opener against Scotland, England host Italy on 12 February.

-A trip to Wales follows on 25 February, before a home game against 2022 champions France on 11 March.
-They then finish in Dublin against Ireland on 18 March.
+A trip to Wales follows on 25 February before a home game against defending champions France on 11 March precedes their final game against Ireland on 18 March in Dublin.

-The Six Nations begins a huge year in the sport, with the World Cup starting in France on 8 September.
+The Six Nations begins a huge year in the international game, with the World Cup starting in France on 8 September.

 - Why did Gabby Logan get into sport?: The broadcaster looks back at her career and shares her favourite music